On offer at this year's Black Friday in Madison: Optimism, shorter lines and a slower pace

 Wildewood store manager Jamie Fredrickson, whose plant nursery is located at Hilldale Shopping Center, said she has seen a lot of love for the small retailers this Black Friday.

-She also noticed how retailers big and small have spread their deals out over time and have delayed opening as well.
+She also noticed how businesses big and small have both spread their deals out over time and have delayed opening.
 Overall, everyone is “slowing down,” she said.

 By 5 a.m.
 Friday morning, dozens of cars were parked outside Best Buy near West Towne Mall.